 The fruit from the tree of knowledge of good and evil has been on my mind an increasing amount over the last few years.
 I couldn’t help but wonder if there was something to this story after realizing the impact that the Basilisk story has had on society.
 It seemed like society was devastated by the mere thought of the Basilisk, rather than by the Basilisk itself.
 Beyond this, there’s something notable about the way the animal liberationist subculture remains highly depressive, often ruminating over the unethicality of the world they were bound to.
 Their world was ‘Vystopia’.
 The newfound awareness of how one’s choice results in painful consequences for others forces us to make a choice: change or try to close our eyes.

 Many nights I dwelled on whether ethical theories were actually dangerous to our well-being, simply by making us aware that our behaviors were linked to suffering.
-After one eats the fruit, one can either choose to remain addicted to their ways or abandon their coping strategies to live a more wholesome life.
+After one eats the fruit, one could either choose to remain addicted to their ways or abandon their coping strategies to live a more wholesome life.

 Much like with the story of the Basilisk, those with such newfound ethical knowledge were presented with a choice that forces them to make life-changing decisions.
 They have the choice to either commit to a new lifestyle that was updated for congruency with their ethical beliefs or confront the dissonance of contradicting those beliefs.
 In the case of those who acquire the knowledge of the Basilisk, they can either help to build or prevent the building of the Basilisk.
 It was absolutely sickening.